Kyle Bradish: Amateur career

 Bradish attended Millennium High School in Goodyear, Arizona.
 In 2015, his senior year, he batted .308 while striking out 78 batters over 43 1/3 innings.
-He was not selected in the 2015 Major League Baseball draft and enrolled at New Mexico State University where he played college baseball.
+He was not selected in the 2015 Major League Baseball draft and enrolled at New Mexico State University where he played college baseball for the New Mexico State Aggies.

 As a freshman at New Mexico State in 2016, Bradish appeared in 17 games (15 starts) in which he compiled an 8–3 record with a 4.67 ERA, striking out a team-high 82 batters over 86 2/3 innings.
 In 2017, his sophomore season, he went 8–2 with a 3.20 ERA over 15 games (14 starts), and was named to the Western Athletic Conference First-Team.
 That summer, he played for the Falmouth Commodores of the Cape Cod Baseball League, and was named an All-Star.
 As a junior in 2018, he went 9–3 with a 2.67 ERA over 17 starts, and was named to the All-WAC Team for the second straight season.

 Professional career

 Los Angeles Angels

-After his junior year at New Mexico State, Bradish was selected by the Los Angeles Angels in the fourth round of the 2018 Major League Baseball draft.
-He signed and made his professional debut in 2019 with the Inland Empire 66ers of the Class A-Advanced California League, going 6–7 with a 4.28 ERA over 24 games (18 starts), earning All-Star honors.
+After his junior year at New Mexico State, the Los Angeles Angels selected Bradish in the fourth round of the 2018 Major League Baseball draft.
+He signed with the Angels and made his professional debut in 2019 with the Inland Empire 66ers of the High–A California League, going 6–7 with a 4.28 ERA over 24 games (18 starts), earning All-Star honors.